varunsridharan/blog.svarun.dev/pi-hole.md

 3. 1 Static IP

 ## Installation
-Running the below cmd will get you started with the installation
+Running the below command will get you started with the installation

 `curl -sSL https://install.pi-hole.net | bash`

-once you entered that cmd. it will download the install script and do some install prechecks once that is finished
+The command will download the install script and perform some checks prior to installation.

 ### Step 1
 Just press `OK`